 With beads of silver.”

-6) Does it mater how a relationship appears to other people?
+- Does it matter how a relationship appears to other people?

 - Is timing important in delivering a compliment?
 Why did Solomon not contradict the young woman immediately when she said she wasn’t pretty?
 How did timing enhance what Solomon said?

 - Which is more effective: a private compliment or a public one?